Skip to main content

 The Problem: Power vs. Complexity

-When teams need to add custom logic to their edge (.e.g., request enrichment, custom access rules, or complex observability), they often face a challenging choice:
+When teams need to add custom logic to their edge (e.g., request enrichment, custom access rules, or complex observability), they often face a difficult choice:

-1. Simple Proxies: Fast and reliable, but extending them often requires writing C modules or using limited scripting languages (like Lua), which can be challenging to test and maintain.
+1. Simple proxies are fast and reliable, but extending them often requires writing C modules or using limited scripting languages like Lua, which can be hard to test and maintain.

-2. Heavy Gateways: Incredibly powerful, but often come with massive operational overhead, complex DSLs, and a "black box" nature that makes debugging difficult.
+2. Heavy gateways are powerful, but often bring significant operational overhead, complex DSLs, and opaque behavior that makes debugging difficult.

 The Snakeway Approach